nodejs/node/glossary.md

 # Glossary

-This file documents various terms and definitions that are used throughout the Node.js community.
+This file documents various terms and definitions used throughout the Node.js community.

 * **ABI**: [Application Binary Interface][] - Defines the interface between two binary program modules.
 * **AFAICT**: As Far As I Can Tell.